zopefoundation/zope.proxy/README.rst

 like lie about its own ``__class__`` that are difficult in pure Python (and were completely impossible before metaclasses).
 It also proxies all the internal slots (such as `__int__`/`__str__`/`__add__`).

-Editorial note:

-   Unfortunately, we don't have separate documentation for `zope.proxy` at this time.
-This is a shame because they are generically useful.
-   We are publishing this release without documentation mainly because it is a dependency of other releases.